kingerson/ms-service-app/README.md

 ## How to Run Project

 There are multiple ways to run this project using two pre-configured environments `local` and `docker`.
 The `appsettings.json` files are configured to run the projects in different ways and connect different application logging mechanisms.
-When running locally the application logs to the console window, when running in docker it spins up [Seq](https://datalust.co/seq) in a separate container and logs there instead.
+When running locally the application logs to the console window

 ### DOTNET CLI